Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/infinite-scrolling-and-react-infinite-query-tutorial.md

 );
 ```

 Here we define the observer.
 The first part is the callback function that will execute.
-In our case, we want to make sure an entry is intersecting, and if this is the case, we fire the `fetchNextPage` function.
+In our case, we want to make sure an entry intersects, and if this is the case, we fire the `fetchNextPage` function.

 Then we define the parameters.
-In our case, they are set to some default as we don't need to tweak them.
+In our case, they default as we don't need to tweak them.
 The root set to null refers to the browser's viewport.

 Then we want to define if we have a current ref set.
 If this is the case, we want to start observing it.